bonifazi/TuttiFrutti/README.md

 * ... [new Rscripts will be added here]

 ## Why TuttiFrutti?
 TuttiFrutti is used for products that mix different colours and flavours, such as candies.
 My Swedish colleague often told me 'TuttiFrutti!' to show off his Italian skills.
-In Italian, 'Tutti Frutti' translates to 'all flavours', which is similar to what this repository is intended to be: a mix of different R things (and maybe more later on).
+In Italian, 'Tutti Frutti' translates to 'all fruits', which is similar to what this repository is intended to be: a mix of different R things (and maybe more later on).